FRC-Utilities/LibDS/README.md

 - FRC 2015
 - FRC 2016 (same as 2015, but with different robot address)

 To load a protocol, use the `DS_ConfigureProtocol()` function.
-As a final note, you can also implement your own protocols and instruct he LibDS to use it.
+As a final note, you can also implement your own protocols and instruct the LibDS to use it.

 #### Interacting with the DS events